 This wasn't the most efficient way to work.
 To address that, as of ownCloud 10.0, you can now create your own groups on-the-fly, through a feature called "Custom Groups".
 Here's how to use it.

-Depending on your Custom Groups setting, configured by the ownCloud admin, Custom Groups may behave differently: • Creating or renaming a Custom Group using an existing name of another Custom Group can be allowed or not depending on administrative settings.
-Custom Group creation can be limited to ownCloud group admins.
+- Creating or renaming a Custom Group using an existing name of another Custom Group can be allowed or not depending on administrative settings. - Custom Group creation can be limited to ownCloud group admins.

 Creating Custom Groups